 "India is my country.
 All Indians are my brothers and sisters.
-Love my country, and I am proud of its rich and varied heritage.
+I love my country, and I am proud of its rich and varied heritage.
 I shall always strive to be worthy of it.
 I shall give my parents, teachers and all elders respect, and treat everyone with courtesy.
-I shall be kind to animals

-To my country and my people, I pledge my devotion.
+I shall be kind to animals To my country and my people, I pledge my devotion.
 In their well-being and prosperity alone lies my happiness."

-Knowing our Numbers

-Latha and Uma have admitted in class VI.
-On the first day of the school, their maths teacher discussed the population of India, according to the recent population census.
+Latha and Uma have entered class VI.
+On the first day of the school, their maths teacher discussed about the population of India, our state and district according to the population census counted recently.
 Uma couldn't understand the figures.
 While coming back home, Uma asked Latha about the population.

-Do you know the population of our village?
-Uma

-Yes, I know Latha:

-Uma How?

-I have seen it on the wall of the Latha:

-panchayat office.

-What particulars are written on the Uma

-wall?

-All information regarding our village Latha:

-especially population of our village, number of men, women and children, number of houses, pucca, kuccha etc.

-Can we visit the place now?
-Uma
+- Uma : Do you know the population of our village? - Latha • Yes, I know How?
+Uma • Latha : I have seen it on the wall of the panchayat office.
+What particulars are written on the Uma • wall?
+Latha : All information regarding our village especially population of our village, number of men, women and children, number of houses, pucca, kuccha etc. Uma Can we visit the place now?
 Latha Sure.